sighupio/fury-distribution/docs/contributing/developer.md

 * Give us a quick description of the environment where the need arises
 * Describe any available alternative out there

-We will review the issue and le you know if it works for us to implement it.
+We will review the issue and let you know if it works for us to implement it.

 ## Hands on